Fletcher’s was best known for its Tit-Bits and Tiger bottled sauces. Fletchers sauce was sold in Britain into the 1990s.

 An employee profit-sharing scheme was introduced in 1917.
 This followed a larger scheme of employee welfare work, such as the encouragement of gardening and other outside interests.

 Millions of bottles of Tiger Indian Sauce were sold each year by 1922.
-A brown sauce, it was so-named due to its spicy nature, influenced by the spices of the Indian subcontinent.
+A fruity brown sauce, it was so-named because it used spices from the Indian subcontinent.

-By 1931 Arthur Lambert Foster (born 1880) was managing director, with J P Fletcher assuming the role of chairman.
+Arthur Lambert Foster (1880 – 1955) was managing director by 1931, with J P Fletcher assuming the role of chairman.

 HP Sauce of Birmingham acquired Fletcher’s Sauce Co Ltd in 1947.
 HP was motivated by the opportunity to increase its presence in the North of England, particularly Yorkshire.
-The old management of A L Foster and Tom Byass Fletcher (1912 – 1994) continued.
+The management of A L Foster and T B Fletcher was continued.

-As late as the 1970s, Fletcher’s was a leading brown sauce in the East and West Ridings of Yorkshire.
+Fletcher’s was a leading brown sauce in the East and West Ridings of Yorkshire as late as the 1970s.

 HP sold the Selby site to Hazlewood Foods in 1982, and transferred the production of Fletcher’s sauces (to which they retained the rights) to their Birmingham site.
 Hazlewood manufactured pickles and cooking sauces at Selby.

-Hazlewood was acquired by Greencore in 2000, who continue to operate a factory at Selby.
+Meanwhile, Hazlewood was acquired by Greencore in 2000, who continue to operate the factory at Selby.
+It is the largest manufacturer of private label pickles and sauces in the UK.